Via iPhone

 I’ve recently started using my iPhone camera and another useful little application called CameraBag to take some interesting shots.
 It’s not a replacement for a decent digital (or film) camera, but I think it could be a replacement for the polaroids of old.
 I will definitely try out TiltShift Generator too.

-3. Takayuki Fukatsu on December 11th, 2009 11:52 pm
+3. Takayuki Fukatsu - December 11, 2009 at 11:52 pm

 Thanks for your using my app :-)